appdotnet/api-spec/content/docs/resources/place/index.md

     </tr>
     <tr>
         <td><code>is_open</code></td>
-        <td>bool</td>
+        <td>boolean</td>
-        <td>refers to whether the establishment is still "in business" and/or open to the public and does not refer to business hours or whether it may be serving customers at any particular moment</td>
+        <td>Whether the establishment is still "in business" and/or open to the public and does not refer to business hours or whether it may be serving customers at any particular moment in time.</td>
     </tr>
     <tr>
         <td><code>telephone</code></td>